AlexsLemonade/OpenPBTA-analysis/analyses/hotspots-detection/README.md

 # SNV hotspots

-This analysis we evaluate snv and indels from strelka2,mutect2,vardict and lancet in [MAF format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) to look for recurrently mutated Oncogene and TumroSuppressorGenes in 1 or more callers.
-This reference gene list used here was created from fusion_filtering module before and described [here](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering#inputs-used-as-reference).
+In this analysis we will evaluate snv and indels from strelka2,mutect2,vardict and lancet in [MAF format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) for hotspots and recurrence.

+- To capture recurrently mutated Oncogene and Tumor suppressor genes we will be filtering the mafs using a reference gene list created from various public sources and internal review, you can find them described [here](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering#inputs-used-as-reference).

 ### Steps of analysis